25A0/MustacheDonkeyPants/README.md

 The words used by this tool come from a curated version of the _"Single"_ word list of the [Moby project](http://icon.shef.ac.uk/Moby/mwords.html).
 The original list was released to the public domain in 1996, and contained 354,984 words.
-The modified version used in this project contains `wc words.txt`.
+The modified version used in this project contains `wc words.txt` words.

+What I've changed compared to the original list:

+ - any line matching `[^a-z\s]` was removed
+ - any single-letter words were removed

+Thus, all words contain only a-z and have a length of at least 2.

 ## But... why?